xarvh/exalted-cypher-system/splats/solars/creation-and-upgrade.md

 Twilight
 --------
 - Body 7, Mind 11 (Edge)
-- Trained in Lore, trained in one of: Craft, Medicine or Occult
+- Trained in Lore and trained: Craft OR Medicine OR Occult

 Night
 -----
 - Body 9, Mind 9 (Edge in Either)
-- Trained in Stealth or Larceny
+- Trained in Stealth OR Larceny

 Eclipse
 -------
 - Body 9, Mind 9 (Edge)
-- Trained in any Social Interaction
+- Trained in Socialize

 Upgrading and Tiering Up
 ========================

-Whenever dramatically appropriate, Solars can pay:
-  * 6xp to learn a Charm
-  * 4xp to learn the Technique of a Martial Arts Style they know
+Whenever dramatically appropriate, Solars can pay 4xp to learn the Technique of a Martial Arts Style they know.

 For each Tier, the Solar has the following Upgrades:
   * Increase Max Effort by 1